munir-bd/LSTM-for-MovieLens/README.md

 Data preproced by TA (Mr. Kyi Thar) of the course (https://github.com/kyithar/class)

-We analyze EDA and implement our LSTM model for preproced MovieLens dataset.
+We analyze EDA and implement our LSTM model for preprocessed MovieLens dataset.

 Predicting Popularity Scores by utilizing Recurrent Neural Network (RNN)